Western Sydney Airport: History

-The Federal Government announced in February 1986 that Badgerys Creek had been chosen as the location for a second major airport for Sydney.
-The Federal Government then undertook a series of land acquisitions for the site, primarily during the period 1986 to 1991, and spent approximately AUD170 million.
+The federal government announced in February 1986 that Badgerys Creek had been chosen as the location for a second major airport for Sydney.
+The federal government then undertook a series of land acquisitions for the site, primarily during the period 1986 to 1991, and spent approximately AUD170 million.
 The resulting site totalled 1780 ha.

-However, following the purchase, the decision was made by the Government that construction of a third runway at Sydney Airport was more appropriate, and all work on the site was halted.
-The runway, which was built on reclaimed land, was opened in 1994.
+However, following the purchase, the decision was made by the government that construction of a third runway at Sydney Airport was more appropriate, and all work on the site was halted.

-Despite the expansion, concerns remained that Kingsford Smith Airport would run out of capacity by 2030, especially since the introduction of strict night flying restrictions in 1995.
+Despite the expansion, concerns remained that Sydney Airport would run out of capacity by 2030, especially since the introduction of strict night flying restrictions in 1995.
 Planning for a second airport thus began again in earnest in 2008.
 A 3,200-page joint Federal/NSW study released in 2012 concluded that Badgerys Creek was "clearly the best site for a much-needed second airport for Sydney" and recommended that planning should start.
-On 15 April 2014, the Federal Government announced that Badgerys Creek would be the site of the Second Sydney Airport.
+On 15 April 2014, the federal government announced that Badgerys Creek would be the site of the Second Sydney Airport.
 In September 2018, construction works began at the Badgerys Creek Airport site.